Results & Photos

 Your age category is calculated according to your age as at 1 January 2017.

 Trail Running SA has booked the whole Chalks camp ground from 5 pm Friday till 3pm Sunday and there will be plenty of room.
 There is no charge to entrants, their families and friends.
+Cars can be parked next to tents and some people have asked if they can sleep in their vehicle – this is OK too.
 The race director will be there from Friday evening.
 To RSVP and let us know you are coming, fill out this form.

 Scroll down to the bottom of this page to see the course maps.